Japan watchdog files criminal complaint against Olympus

 Last week, Olympus proposed a new board of directors for shareholder approval at a meeting on April 14.
 However, the line up fell short of demands from major foreign shareholders for fresh outside talent in key positions.

-Olympus' share price fell as much as 83 percent after Woodford's revelations in October.
-It closed on Tuesday at 1,300 yen per share, down 48 percent, before the SESC statement.
+Olympus' share price fell as much as 83 percent after Woodford was sacked.
+It was trading on Wednesday at 1,295 yen per share, down 48 percent since the Briton lost his job.

 "We take the commission's decision seriously and will continue our efforts to strengthen our corporate governance system," Olympus said in a statement referring to the SESC's complaints.